anthonywritescode/aoc2018/day3/slides.md

 ### part 2

-- ok so lot's of stuff overlaps
+- ok so lots of stuff overlaps
 - but apparently one claim does not! find it!

 ***